Escuela-dev/escuela.dev/README.md

 No, but what you get is better!
 Companies who look for software developers do not care about certificates; they care about projects and looking at your code.

-You  will be able to show your portfolio to potential employers and get a job.
+You can show your portfolio to potential employers and get a job.

 You will have a portfolio on GitHub with several Web projects!
 They will be able to see and understand better your proficiency level and gage if you might be a fit in their team 🤜🤛